re621/re621/README.md

 That will create a production build of the script.
 Artifacts are placed in the `dist` folder, which should now contain `script.user.js` and `script.meta.js`.

-In order to build a dev version, set `NODE_ENV` to `development`.
+In order to build a dev version, set `NODE_ENV` environment variable to `development`.
 The easiest way to do so is to create a `.env` file containing `NODE_ENV="development"`.
-In the development mode, only `script.user.js` will be produced, in addition to injector scripts for both Firefox and Chrome.
+In the development mode, the `script.meta.js` file will not be produced.
+Instead, an injector script will be generated.

 An injector script loads the main script by referencing a local file.
 This works fine in Chrome; however, in Firefox you will have to run a [TamperDAV server](https://github.com/Tampermonkey/tamperdav).

+By default, the Chrome version of the script is produced.
+In order to switch to building a Firefox version, set the `INJ_TARGET` environment variable to `firefox`.